 A fault or a disturbance that cause:

-any loss of synchronism or tripping of a generator
+Any loss of synchronism or tripping of a generator

-unacceptable system dynamic response as described in Planning Procedure PP-3
+Unacceptable system dynamic response as described in PP 3

-unacceptable equipment tripping: tripping of an un-faulted bulk power system element (element that has already been classified as bulk power system) under planned system configuration due to operation of a protection system in response to a stable power swing or operation of a Type I or Type II Special Protection System in response to a condition for which its operation is not required
+Unacceptable equipment tripping: tripping of an un-faulted bulk power system element (element that has already been classified as Bulk Power System) under planned system configuration due to operation of a protection system in response to a stable power swing or operation of a Type I or Type II Special Protection System in response to a condition for which its operation is not required

-SPECIAL PROTECTION SYSTEM (SPS) (as defined in NPCC Glossary of Terms)
+SPECIAL PROTECTION SYSTEM / SPS (as defined in NPCC Glossary of Terms)

 A protection system designed to detect abnormal system conditions, and take corrective action other than the isolation of faulted Elements.
 Such action may include changes in load, generation, or system configuration to maintain system stability, acceptable voltages or power flows.